nictki/Battmon/README.md

 * works in background
 * compute all battery and ac values through `/sys/class/power_supply` (acpi not needed)
 * sound notifications
-* specify your favorite sound file
-* specify your favorite screenlock command
+* specify your favorite sound files and screenlock command
-* set your favorite battery level values
+* set your favorite battery minimal, critical level values
 * choose if you want hibernate, suspend or shutdown on minimal battery level
 * pop-up notifications
+* don't have to be run as root user
 * ... and more options can be given through the command line (run ./battmon.py -h/--help)

 #### Prerequisites: